Representing Victims of Serious Head Injuries

 Yes, after any accident that results in a traumatic brain injury, you and your loved ones deserve to have someone fighting for your rights.
 The expenses and long-term issues that arise after a brain injury can be overwhelming.
 An experienced personal injury lawyer by your side can help you discuss options to offset your expenses, including seeking compensation from those responsible.

 If you or a loved one has been hurt in an accident, you are not alone.
-Call us at Norton & Norton, P.C., at 816-454-5800 to discuss your options.
+Call us at Norton & Spencer, P.C., at 816-454-5800 to discuss your options.